-I'm highly recommending this anime because of its
+I'm highly recommending this anime because of its high school

 A bunch of insane, lovable losers get together in a club of some sort and beautiful, beautiful shenanigans occur.
 Gorgeous comedy in both of them, though Ouran is more romantic and Nozaki is more pure comedy.